 They farm 36 hectares (89 acres) of vines broken out among 50 parcels, each hand-harvested.
 A good half of that surface grows between 300 and 350 meters around Fos.
 The altitude automatically results in lower yields.
 It also allows them to make wines with high-toned aromatics and moderate alcohols (Grenache at their altitudes ripens fully at 13.5 degrees, whereas down the ridge at Antugnac, along the southern border of the appellation, similar ripeness translates into 14.5 to 15 degrees–an enormous difference).
-The resulting wine springboards right into the verdant lushness of garrigue that so characterizes Languedoc’s wines and that Faugères captures so succinctly.
+The resulting wine springboards right into the verdant lushness of garrigue that so characterizes the best of Languedoc’s wines and that Faugères captures so succinctly.
 Schist is an acidic soil but paradoxically produces wine with relatively low acid levels.
 That deficit, such as it is, is compensated for by the lift of minerality imparted by the schist into its wine.
-Ollier-Taillefer’s high elevation takes this one step further, making for wines with particularly fine balance.
+Ollier-Taillefer’s high elevation takes this one step further, making for wines with particularly fine balance between ripe fruit and degrees of alcohol.
 This is strikingly apparent in their flagship, the Grande Réserve, raised in tank and unencumbered by wood, a wine bursting with pure finesse.

 The written record first makes mention of a “de Falgarias” in 934AD, from Latin “Filicaria” or fern–today’s fougère in French.
 Maybe that’s where the village got its name, although there are no ferns to be found in the landscape today.
 At least one local historian believes that the name Faugères referred to beech forests, but likewise there are no beeches these days.
 Who knows?
 A lot can change in 1,000 years.